-There are two storage compartments in the floor of the hatch/trunk area; pull up to open the cover.
+There may be storage compartments in the floor of the hatch/trunk area; pull up to open the cover.

-For the Z06 and ZR1, the right compartment stores the battery and cannot be used for storage.
+Some vehicles use the compartment to store the battery and cannot be used for storage.

 Notice: Do not store heavy or sharp objects in the rear storage compartments located in the hatch/trunk area.
 The objects could damage the underbody.